swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

 By relying on borrowing, `Span` can provide simultaneous access to a non-copyable container, and can help avoid unwanted copies of copyable containers.
 Note that `Span` is not a replacement for a copyable container with owned storage; see the future directions for more details ([Resizable, contiguously-stored, untyped collection in the standard library](#Bytes))

+`Span` is the currency type for local processing over values in contiguous memory.
+It is the replacement for any API currently using `Array`, `UnsafeBufferPointer`, `Foundation.Data`, etc., that does not need to escape the value.

+### `ContiguousStorage`

-A type can indicate that it can provide a `Span` by conforming to the `ContiguousStorage` protocol.
+A type can indicate that it can provide a `Span` by conforming to the `ContiguousStorage` protocol. `ContiguousStorage` forms a bridge between multi-type or generically-typed interfaces and a performant concrete implementation.

 For example, for the hypothetical base64 decoding library mentioned above, a possible API could be:

 ```swift
 extension HypotheticalBase64Decoder {